How Can a Car Accident Attorney Near Me Help?

 - Multi-vehicle accidents—One negligent driver can be responsible for a multi-vehicle accident, or multiple drivers may share responsibility for the accident.
 Accidents involving multiple vehicles may be more complicated to investigate.
 If you contributed to the accident, it is important to have a dedicated attorney to show that you were not primarily responsible for the multi-vehicle accident and are entitled to compensation.

-If you need a car accident attorney, give us a call today.
+If you need a car accident lawyer, give us a call today.

 Contact Our Boston Car Accident Lawyers Today

-If you have been injured in a car accident in Boston, a good first step is to contact Kelly & Soto—the Law Guys—for a free review of your accident claim.
+If you have been injured in a car accident in Boston, a good first step is to contact Kelly & Soto Law for a free review of your accident claim.
 Our personal injury attorneys represent people in Boston who have been injured in all types of car accidents caused by the negligence of others.
-We will answer your questions and discuss with you your legal options.
+We will answer your questions and discuss with you, your legal options.
 We provide a free accident evaluation with no obligation.
-Call 617-807-0855 today to reach our Boston car accident lawyers.
+Call 617-807-0855 today to reach our Boston car accident attorneys at our office location.

-Our Car Accident Attorneys Answer Common Questions in Boston, Massachusetts
+Our Car Accident Lawyers Answer Common Questions in Boston, Massachusetts

 (Please click a question below to read the answer.)